Bayes Factors for Peri-Null Hypotheses

-The resulting peri-null Bayes factor is then consistent in accordance to subjective interval belief; for all data-governing parameters \( \delta \) in the interior of the interval-null, \( \lim_{n \rightarrow \infty} \BF_{1 \widetilde{0}} = 0 \), and for \( \delta \) in the interior of the sliced out alternative \( \lim_{n \rightarrow \infty} \BF_{\widetilde{0}1} = 0 \). \footnote{For consistency to hold the standard condition is assumed that the interval-null or sliced up prior assigns positive mass to a neighborhood of \( \delta \) in the respective intervals.} In particular, when \( a = 1 \) and the data governing \( \delta = 0.7 \), then this Bayes factor will eventually show unbounded evidence for the interval-null.
-Apart from the need to specify the width of the interval \citep[p.
-367]{Jeffreys1961}, the disadvantages of this method are twofold.
-Firstly, the prior distributions for the rival interval hypotheses are of an unusual shape -- a continuous distribution up to the point of truncation, where the prior mass abruptly drops to zero.
-It is debatable whether such artificial forms would ever result from an elicitation effort.
-The second disadvantage is that it seems somewhat circuitous to parry the critique ``the null hypothesis is never true exactly'' by adjusting both the null hypothesis \emph{and} the alternative hypothesis.
+As a consequence of \refThm{thmLimitPerinullBf}, or Theorem 1 (ii) of \citet{dawid2011posterior}, the resulting peri-null Bayes factor is then consistent in accordance to subjective interval belief; for all data-governing parameters \( \delta \) in the interior of the interval-null, \( \lim_{n \rightarrow \infty} \BF_{1 \widetilde{0}} = 0 \), and for \( \delta \) in the interior of the sliced out alternative \( \lim_{n \rightarrow \infty} \BF_{\widetilde{0}1} = 0 \). \footnote{For consistency to hold the standard condition is assumed that the interval-null or sliced up prior assigns positive mass to a neighborhood of \( \delta \) in the respective intervals.} In particular, when \( a = 1 \) and the data-governing \( \delta = 0.7 \), then this Bayes factor will eventually show unbounded evidence for the interval-null.